Solid Shine UI

 Each tab can be given a title, an icon, and have other properties set such as whether it can be closed.
 You can also display your tabs at the top or the bottom of the control!

 Select from a list

-The included SelectableItem control can be added to the SelectPanel via back-end code, and comes with all the basic options, including adding an image for each item, showing checkboxes, an in-place editor for the item, and indenting items for a simple tree view.
+The included SelectableItem control can be added to the SelectPanel, and comes with all the basic options, including adding an image for each item, showing checkboxes, an in-place editor for the text, and indenting items for a simple tree view.
 Otherwise, you can create your own by inheriting the SelectableUserControl base class.

 Add keyboard shortcuts

 WPF already includes the ability to set up keyboard shortcuts via input bindings and commands, but if you want to use anything else (routed events, actions), you will need to roll a different system for your app.
 This is where the KeyboardShortcutHandler class in Solid Shine UI can help!
 Use commands, routed events, and more and connect them up to keyboard shortcuts in any WPF window you want.